 The next higher level of consciousness is expressed as "automatic action."
-Cognitive self-awareness is largely absent and the person will have little memory of what they did during this mental state.
+Cognitive self-awareness is largely absent, and the person will have little memory of what they did during this mental state.

 This condition of behavior without cognitive self-consciousness is a regression to the mental state of infants.
 An infant is capable of intentional behavior for survival, but without any understanding as to why the behavior serves their survival.
-This developmental level of consciousness accounts for infantile/childhood amnesia in which people are unable to remember episodes from their first few years of life.
-Even without conscious memories, early life experiences can lead to the development of mental disorders during adulthood.^{cxli}
+This developmental level of consciousness accounts for infant/childhood amnesia, which is why people are unable to remember episodes from their first few years of life.
+However, even without conscious memories, early life experiences can lead to the development of mental disorders during adulthood.
+Clxi

 In the early aftermath of a disaster, people who have shared the trauma may feel a sense of great accomplishment because of their "communal effort."
-Without a sense of collaboration people can lose hope and feel helpless to rebuild their lives.
+Without a sense of collaboration, people can lose hope and feel helpless to rebuild their lives.

-Developmentally, this level of consciousness works in a community of survivors in the same way that a young child is emotionally attached to their biological family.
+Developmentally, this level of consciousness in a community of survivors is equivalent to how a young child is emotionally attached to their biological family.
 The energy it takes to rebuild is shared with the community family.
 Although this is usually a temporary feeling of "family," emotional bonds among some survivors may last for years, or even a lifetime.
 As with a young child, a sense of being isolated or neglected can lead to feelings of hopelessness and helplessness, which also may last a lifetime.

 Zimbardo describes his fourth stage of recovery as a "letdown."
 The community's energy to recover and rebuild has been exhausted.
 He says that the survivors feel the impact of the tragedy emotionally.
 But what he describes is that the people finally "comprehend" the magnitude of the tragedy in their lives.
-A growing awareness of the larger world makes people conscious that the rest of the country has forgotten the victims' continuing state of emergency.
+A growing awareness of the larger world makes the victims conscious that the rest of the country has forgotten their continuing state of emergency.

-In the quadrune mind, this state of awareness precisely fits the adolescent intellectual mind.
+In the quadrune mind model, this state of awareness precisely fits the adolescent intellectual mind.
 The emotional lift of community cooperation has given way to a mental awareness of the long future of suffering likely to be experienced by the person.
 At this intellectual level of consciousness, the subjective, abstract sense of time (chronesthesia) has returned.
 It is at this point that lawsuits against people who may have contributed to the causes of the disaster may be considered.
-For example, the shoddy workmanship in building construction by greedy and corrupt contractors and government officials is discovered after a building collapsed killing many people living or working in the building.
+For example, if shoddy workmanship in building construction by greedy and corrupt contractors and government officials is discovered to have contributed to a building that collapsed and killed many people living or working there.

-The fifth stage described by Zimbardo is described as "recovery."
+The fifth stage described by Zimbardo is "recovery."
 People have adapted to the changes brought about by the disaster.
-Presumably, for most people they will return to the level of psychological functioning that they had before the traumatic event.
+Presumably, for most people, they will return to the level of psychological functioning that they had before the traumatic event.